Taking Audiences Deep into the Fascinating World of Rare Jewels & Treasures

 New Virtual Presentation

-Here’s recording of my talk about our new book Beyond Fabergé: Imperial Russian Jewelry, sponsored by the wonderful people at the Russian History Museum.
+Here’s a recording of my talk about our new book Beyond Fabergé: Imperial Russian Jewelry, sponsored by the wonderful people at the Russian History Museum.

 “I enjoyed your Saturday lecture very much.
 You tackled an interesting subject about which not much is known.
 Congratulations for dedicating your professional life to such a historically and geologically interesting subject.”-Ilse and Dick Higgins

-Past Talks
+Past Talks (in Person)

 Marie E. Betteley Graduate Gemologist, GIA as she recounts her life surrounded by jewels, Fabergé and Russian treasures.
 Marie and husband David Schimmelpenninck van der Oye are co-authors of the forthcoming book Beyond Fabergé: Imperial Russian Jewelry.